preraulab/EDF_deidentify_toolbox/README.md

-## This repository contains matlab and python functions for deidentifying EDF files
+## Prerau Lab Matlab and Python functions for Deidentifying EDF files

 [European Data Format](https://www.edfplus.info/) (EDF) is one of the primary ways polysomnography and EEG data are stored.
 De-identification of EDF files is a necessary step for safe sharing of data, removing any identifying information from the file headers.
 Often EDF de-identification tools are part of some larger toolbox or software package, making distribution to clinical sites and personnel more difficult.
 Here we provide a standalone program as well as code to facilitate de-identification of EDF files.